farcasterxyz/docs/docs/developers/frames/v2/spec.md

 The frame server calls the `notificationUrl` with:

-- `notificationId`: a UUIDv4 identifier of the notification that will be passed back to the frame app via context.
+- `notificationId`: a string (max size 128) that servers as an idempotency key and will be passed back to the frame via context.
+A Farcaster client should deliver only one notification per user per `notificationId`, even if called multiple times.
 - `title`: title of the notification, max length of 32 characters
 - `body`: body of the notification
 - `targetUrl`: the target frame URL to open when a user clicks the notification.
 It must match the domain for which the notification token was issued.